Who is the freelance translator, and why he is the key figure in the professional translation business?

 What's the difference between a freelance translator and a translation company?

-Freelance translators are the main protagonists in the translation chain, even when their translations are sold through translation companies.
+Undoubtedly, freelance translators are the main protagonists in the translation chain, even when their translations are sold through translation companies.
 Translation companies that do not employ their own in-house translators—which is almost always the case for the Japanese language—actually operate by reselling the translations of freelance translators.
 Therefore, there is no reason why customers should not rely on the freelance translators themselves, unless they need a multilingual service.

 When is choosing an independent translator over a translation company more advantageous for the end client?

 As said above, if a translation into only a single language is required there is no reason not to assign the job directly to a freelance translator.
 The truth is that even if you decide to go with the most prestigious of translation companies, there is no guarantee that the top freelance translators will be used for your translation.
 Indeed, given the fierce competition that continues to drive down translation rates, translation companies have a tendency to employ cheaper translators—even for tricky language pairs like Italian and Japanese.
 But, fortunately there are also exceptions around.